 Driving our audiences from the top of the marketing funnel to middle if we start to create content that’s positioning ourselves in the middle of the funnel.

 Don’t always believe every single word written by YUPMS, go do some research on NeilPatel’s page / TheContentFact, you might be STUNNED by a search engine optimized posts can do for your brand.

 Copywriters are like “online salesperson”

 Yes, we do know that most people hate the term “salesperson” but I believe business owners love it, because in layman’s terms.
 More sales = more revenue (income) for the business.

-Regardless of what position you’re in an organization we’re either constantly marketing & “selling” a product / service in order to stay in the game.
+Regardless of what position you’re in an organization, we’re either constantly marketing & “selling” a product / service in order to stay in the game.

 And yes, copywriters do not need superb language ability.
-Regardless of what language they’re writing the posts in, these people are just good in structuring their message & putting it into written / spoken format.
+Regardless of what language they’re writing the posts in, these people are just good at structuring their message & putting it into written / spoken format.

-In these example, it would be web-copywriting, don’t be frightened by the fact that, oh gosh, we’ll need to have a “master degree” in English (or any other language) to be able to generate helpful & posts that’ll actually convert online website visitors into a prospect (and even client).
+In these examples, it would be web-copywriting, don’t be frightened by the fact that, oh gosh, we’ll need to have a “master degree” in English (or any other language) to be able to generate helpful & posts that’ll actually convert online website visitors into a prospect (and even client).